The Modern School ECNCR

-The Modern School ECNCR is a co-educational independent day and boarding school in Barakhamba Road, New Delhi, India, it was founded in 1920 by Lala Raghubir Singh, a Delhi-based philanthropist.
+The Modern School ECNCR is a co-educational independent day and boarding school on Barakhamba Road in New Delhi, India.
+It was founded in 1920 by Lala Raghubir Singh, a Delhi-based philanthropist.

-The School has two campus, that holds a variety of educational institutions and academic deals.
+The School has two campuses, holding a variety of educational institutions and academic opportunities.
 It has several sister schools, including Modern School New Delhi, and most recently, Modern School, Kundli.

 Origin

-Lala Raghubir Singh founded Modern School in 1920 in a Haveli located in Daryaganj, Delhi which belonged to his father, Sultan Singh.
-Lalaji's vision was to establish a school which would combine the traditions of Indian education with modern educational techniques and foster an all-round growth of a child.
+Lala Raghubir Singh founded The Modern School in 1920 in a Haveli located in Daryaganj, Delhi belonging to his father, Sultan Singh.
+Lalaji's vision was to establish a school that would combine the traditions of Indian education with modern educational techniques and foster all-around growth for children who attended.

 It was the first co-educational school in the city with as many women teachers as men.
 The first principal was a Bengali Christian, Kamla Bose.
-It started off with about 30 students, three of whom were girls.
-Besides the normal curricula, Modern School also introduced painting (with the Bengali artist Sarda Ukil), music, carpentry, scouting and military drill under an English sergeant.
+The school started off with about 30 students, three of whom were girls.
+Besides the normal curricula, the Modern School also introduced painting (with the Bengali artist Sarda Ukil), music, carpentry, scouting, and military drill under an English sergeant.

 History

-The Modern School came into existence on 20 October 1920, with six children on the rolls (the numbers swelled up to twelve by the end of the year) at 24.
-Then a day boarding school, with 125 scholars on the rolls, it moved to a new and its present location at Barakhamba Road on 4 January 1933.
+The Modern School came into existence on October 20th, 1920, with six children on the rolls (the numbers swelled up to twelve by the end of the year).
+On January 4, 1933, at the time a day boarding school with 125 scholars enrolled, it moved to its present location on Barakhamba Road.

-Growing in strength, year after year, a need arose for expansion and thus the junior wing was moved to Humayun Road and the same formally inaugurated by Pt.
-Jawahar Lal Nehru in October 1961.
+Growing in popularity year after year, the need for expansion arose, causing the junior wing to be moved to Humayun Road and formally inaugurated by Pt.
+Jawaharlal Nehru in October 1961.
 The school at the new location came to be known as Raghubir Singh Junior Modern School and gained autonomy in its functioning as a primary school.
-As the numbers further grew, Savitri Pratap Singh Block was added to the existing building in 1993.
+As the number of enrolled students further grew, Savitri Pratap Singh Block was added to the existing building in 1993.

-Every year, the School hosts two annual days, where students and teacher show the local community their achievements and showcase their talents.
+Every year, the School hosts two annual days for students and teachers to show the local community their achievements and showcase their talents.